Learnosity/learnosity-qti/README.md

 mo convert:to:learnosity
 ```

-By default this will look for content packages inside the `./data/input` directory, and output results (and log files) to `./data/output`.
+By default this will look for content packages inside the `./data/input` directory, and output raw results to `./data/output` and final item JSON to `./data/final`.
+A manifest file will be written one directory up from `output`.

 If you want to use different input and/or output paths you can use options:

 ```
 mo convert:to:learnosity -i /my/path/to/qti -o /my/path/to/output/folder